HackRU/sledge/docs/development.md

 efficient) static routing.

-All persistent data is stored with [SQLite][sqlite], a structured database, using asynchronous bindings from the [better-sqlite3][bettersqlite3] library.
+All persistent data is stored with [SQLite][sqlite], a structured database, using synchronous bindings from the [better-sqlite3][bettersqlite3] library.

 ## Client